IT Outstaffing and Outsourcing: What's the Difference?

 Example: Company "A" needs to develop a website.
 Company "A" asks company "B" to provide specific developers.
 The specialists come to "B" and develop the site.
 "B" controls the whole process and supervises the software development independently.

 It is common to provide offshore developers with an outstaffing model.
-An IT staff augmentation provider like MaybeWorks offers the client a developer or several.
+A development team augmentation provider like MaybeWorks offers the client a developer or several.
 Then, the client integrates the specialist into the workflow: assigns a manager or manages the developer independently, issues tasks, and checks their fulfillment.

 For example, our MaybeWorks experts worked on Blue-Jay Rental using the outstaffing model.
 We provided the customer with several remote developers who created the code architecture, integrated Stripe, added unit testing, and much more.